James-A-Young/CipherShare/PROJECT_SUMMARY.md

 - ✅ No password storage (only hashes)
 - ✅ Unique IVs for every encryption
 - ✅ Authentication tags for integrity verification
+- ✅ **NEW in v1.1.0:** Optional CAPTCHA protection
+  - Cloudflare Turnstile integration
+  - Environment-based toggle (CAPTCHA_ENABLED)
+  - Protects request creation and secret retrieval
+  - Easy to disable for development/testing

 ### 💾 Data Management